The-Mist-Development/The-Mist-Bot/README.md

 ### Behind-the-scenes changes
 - The website is now enabled only if the environment variable `WEBSITE` equals `TRUE`.
 This will be disabled by default on the bot which we host.
 - The bot now reads the prefix from `process.env.PREFIX`.

+## Contributing
+If you have any ideas for this bot, we'd love to hear them!

+You can PR useful edits too, if you really want.